olcf/olcf-user-docs/profiling/TAU.rst

 Instrumenting the MPI+OpenMP version of MiniWeather
 ---------------------------------------------------

-The difference with the MPI instrumentation is the TAU Makefile, the jsrun execution command and the declaration of the OpenMP threads.
+The difference with the MPI instrumentation is the TAU Makefile, the jsrun execution command, and the declaration of the OpenMP threads.

 .. code::